willystawn/simple-anime-tracker/README.md

 ## 🕹️ How to Use

+1.  **Login (if password is set)**: Enter the application password to unlock your tracker.
-1.  **Add an Anime**: Click the "Add Anime" button.
+2.  **Add an Anime**: Click the "Add Anime" button.
 Fill in the title, total episodes, and an optional image URL.
-2.  **Track Progress**: On each anime card, click the episode numbers to mark them as watched.
+3.  **Track Progress**: On each anime card, click the episode numbers to mark them as watched.
 The progress bar will update automatically.
-3.  **Edit or Delete**: Hover over an anime card to reveal the edit and delete icons.
+4.  **Edit or Delete**: Hover over an anime card to reveal the edit and delete icons.
-4.  **Get a Recommendation**: Click the "Suggest Anime" button.
+5.  **Get a Recommendation**: Click the "Suggest Anime" button.
 The app will send your current anime list to the Gemini API and show you a recommendation.

 ## 📄 License